openstax/adaptarr-server/doc/api/users.md

 - `name`: users' name;

 - `language`: user's preferred language.
 Server guarantees that it is supported;

-- `permissions`: list of system permissions this user has.

-  This field is only returned to users with the [`user:edit-permissions`]( ../#p-user-edit-permissions) permission, and in a few specific cases listed in endpoint documentation.

 - `teams`: list of teams this user is member of.
 Only includes the teams which the requesting user is a member of;